 - Easy Bailey's Irish cream cupcakes

-If you’re after more great holiday gift ideas, you might also like these treats:
+If you’re after more great Holiday gift ideas, you might also like these treats:

 Looking forward to some new recipe updates?
 Check out my Facebook, Instagram and Pinterest pages for a few sneak peeks and some sweet inspiration!